minio/docs/source/administration/identity-access-management/minio-user-management.rst

 You can create access keys using either the :ref:`MinIO Console <minio-console-user-access-keys>` *or* by using the :mc-cmd:`mc admin user svcacct add` command.
 Identities created by these methods do not expire until you remove the access key or the parent account.

-You can also create :ref:`security token service <minio-sts-assumerolewithcustomtoken>` accounts :ref:`programmatically <minio-sts-assumerolewithcustomtoken>`.
+You can also create :ref:`security token service <minio-security-token-service>` accounts programmatically with the ``AssumeRole`` STS API endpoint.
 STS tokens default to expire in 1 hour, but you set expiration for up to 7 days from creation.

 .. admonition:: Access Keys are for Programmatic Access